palmtrees-dreamland/palmtrees-dreamland/README.md

 - 🌱 I’m currently learning programming languages
 - 💞️ I’m looking to collaborate on projects I can learn from and share my progress with

-- Currently diving into The Odin Project and Java @IT Academy
+- Currently diving into The Odin Project and Java @IT Academy Barcelona

 <!---